adrpbizz/funnel-asset-kit/README.md

 ### Claude artifact

-`claude-artifact.html` is self-contained and calls the Claude API through claude.ai's built-in proxy — no API key needed on your end.
+`claude-artifact.html` is self-contained and calls the Claude API through claude.ai's built-in proxy, no API key needed on your end.
 Paste it into a new artifact in claude.ai, or run it in any environment where Claude can create artifacts that call its own API.